 I did a bit of staging with a old ladder and a colorful Anthropologie chair.
 What do you think?
 I think I need to do this more; make my surroundings a part of the story of my art.

 Here is another shot of a recent city painting I did on a vintage frame with a backdrop painted on a reused plastic sign.
-I love the contrast of my colorful city against the barn.
+I love the contrast of against the barn.
 I love how the shadows of the trees reflect on the glass.
 I want to paint these trees as a backdrop on another painting.

 This property is my muse.
 Creative ideas grow alongside the rows of corn.